 The ownership interests in the REIT constitute a single class of Units.
 Units represent a Unitholder's proportionate undivided ownership interest in the REIT.
 The aggregate number of Units which the REIT may issue is unlimited.
 Upon closing of the REIT's initial public offering completed on May 21, 1998, there were 14,500,000 Units outstanding, of which 8,300,000 were instalment receipt Units and 6,200,000 were the Dallaire Group Units.
 The Dallaire Group Units were issued to the Dallaire Group in partial payment of the consideration payable to the Dallaire Group for the Properties and Assets acquired under the Purchase Agreements.
 In July 2000 et February 2001, the REIT completed two public offerings of 2,472,500 Units and 3,450,000 Units respectively.
-The total number of Units issued as of March 31, 2001, taking account of Units issued in connection with the Distribution Reinvestment Plan and options exercised by employees, is 2,456,998.
-A further 2,045,699 Units (following approval of Unitholders at the annual meeting of Unitholders held on May 15, 2001) are issuable on exercise of options granted under the Unit Option Plan (see "Management of the REIT -Unit Option Plan").
+In November 2001, the REIT completed an other public offering of 4,600,000 units.
+The total number of Units issued as of March 31, 2002, taking account of Units issued in connection with the Distribution Reinvestment Plan and options exercised by employees, is 25,665,237.
+A further 2,045,699 Units (following approval of Unitholders at the annual meeting of Unitholders held on May 15, 2001) are issuable on exercise of options granted under the Unit Option Plan (see "Management of the REIT - Unit Option Plan").
 No Unit has any preference or priority over another.
 No Unitholder has or is deemed to have any right of ownership in any of the Assets of the REIT.
 Each Unit confers the right to one vote at any meeting of Unitholders and to participate equally and ratably in any distributions by the REIT and, in the event of any required distribution of all of the property of the REIT, in the net assets of the REIT remaining after satisfaction of all liabilities.
 Units will be issued in registered form, will be non-assessable when issued and are transferable.
 Issued and outstanding Units may be subdivided or consolidated from time to time by the Trustees without Unitholder approval.
 No certificates for fractional Units will be issued and fractional Units will not entitle the holders thereof to vote.